Cabbott118/Project-3/README.md

 After clicking the **Edit Button**, the Edit modal will be displayed with the placeholders being what is currently displayed.
 ![Edit](./readmeimgs/Edit2.JPG)

+# Future Development

+- User Messages to organize pickup and dropoffs of trailers
+- Credit card proccessing
+- Hook up available dates to allow further filtering in Quick Search
+- Finish logic for Rent button